dtgilles/ssh-terminal/README.md

 Important for all cases:

+* use variable SSHD_OPTS to change specific options
 * Startup takes more time the more users have to be created.
 * Startup time prolongs (and security is reduced) if ssh host key is not persistent -- so $HostKey is strongly recommended.
 * If you use persistent user homes it is strongly recommended to set their uids.